snowplow/documentation/docs/testing-debugging/snowplow-micro/remote-usage/index.md

 ## Exposing Micro via a public domain name

 This method allows you to get a publicly accessible URL for your Micro, which you can point your tracking code to.
-You can also send this URL to colleagues for them to inspect the results via [the API](/docs/pipeline-components-and-applications/snowplow-micro/api/index.md).
+You can also send this URL to colleagues for them to inspect the results via the [UI](/docs/testing-debugging/snowplow-micro/ui/index.md) (since version 2.0.0) or the [API](/docs/pipeline-components-and-applications/snowplow-micro/api/index.md).

 ```mermaid
 flowchart LR